-Verify that all AirTies access points in the mesh network have two green LEDs on the front, with a short, slow blink on the 5 GHz indicator.
+Verify that all AirTies access points in the mesh network have a green LED light with a short, slow flash on the 5 GHz indicator.

 One AirTies device should always be connected by Ethernet cable directly to the router — or whichever device is used as a router.